RickyMartinez16/algo-practices/dealHand.md

 // 2.
 The cards dealt must come from the deck.
 // 3.
 A card may not be used more than once.

+[3 of hearts, 7 of clubs, ace of spades]